federicoyaros/laravel-challenge/README.md

 1. Clone the repository
 2. Move to the "laravel" folder.
 3. Copy the .env.example into a .env file.
-4. Complete the value for GIPHY_KEY in the .env file.
+4. Complete the value for GIPHY_API_KEY in the .env file.
 5. Move to the root directory where the docker-compose.yml file is located and run `docker-compose up --build -d`.
 6. Run `docker exec -it laravel-app bash` in order to access the Docker container that has the Laravel app.
 7. Run `mysql -u root -p -h db -P 3306` and put the correct password which is contained in the docker-compose.yml.
 This step is vital to allow the connection between the MySQL and the Laravel containers.